Knafi/MultiMeta/README.md

 - Scan-Type
 - Format

-Once the analysing part is complete a HTML page with the report will open in your standard browser.
+Once the analysing part is complete, a HTML page with the report will open in your default browser.
 From here on you can print, print to PDF or open the report in Excel.

 ## Install